-In APIS IQ-RM objects possess relationships with other objects.
-Using APIS IQ-RM terminology, we say that (dependent) IQ-Objects are anchored to other (independent) IQ-Objects, thus:
+In APIS IQ-Software objects possess relationships with other objects.
+Using IQ-Software terminology, it can be said that (dependent) IQ-Objects are anchored to other (independent) IQ-Objects, thus:

-- Functions and Characteristics are anchored to System and Process Elements

-- Failures are anchored to Functions

-- Actions are anchored to Failures
+- Functions and Characteristics are anchored to System and Process Elements - Failures are anchored to Functions - Actions are anchored to Failures (more precisely: to Revision States and Action Groups)

-The following illustration shows a System element "Operator" of a Process, to which two Functions and a Process Requirement are anchored.
-A Failure is anchored to the Requirement and/or Functions, and with these Failures there are Revision States (the example shows Initial States) with different Actions anchored respectively.
+The following illustration shows a System element "Operator" of a Process to which two Functions and a Process Requirement are anchored.
+A Failure is anchored to the Requirement and/or Functions, and with these Failures there are Revision States (the example shows Initial States) with different Actions anchored, respectively.

-It is important that in APIS IQ-RM a dependent IQ-Object (subordinated) can never exist without its associated anchor.
-If necessary, APIS IQ-RM will automatically generate missing anchors.
+It is important that in the APIS IQ-Software a dependent object (subordinated) can never exist without its associated anchor.
+If necessary, the APIS IQ-Software will automatically generate missing anchors.

-If, for example, an action is created in a completely empty FMEA Form, then APIS IQ-RM produces for this the three IQ-Objects, on which the action depends, i.e. for Failure, Function and a System Element.
+If, for example, an action is created in a completely empty FMEA form, then the APIS IQ-Software produces for this the three IQ-Objects on which the action depends, i.e. for Failure, Function and a System Element.
 We refer to this type of connection as "automatic anchoring".